Tsuzat/fafs/README.md

 # FAFS — Fast And Flexible Search

 FAFS brings [DuckDuckGo-style search bangs](https://duckduckgo.com/bang.html) to your browser, letting you search instantly with your **preferred search engine**.
-Customize your own bangs, set favorites for even faster access, and take control of your searches.
+Search more with less.

 ## Features

 - 🔍 Instant search with your preferred search engine
-- 🔥 Customize your own bangs
+- 🔥 Customize your default search engine
-- 💡 Set favorites for even faster access
 - 🔧 Take control of your searches
+- 📝 Search bangs for your favorite websites

 ## Getting Started